DAlexIV/RevolutTestTask/README.md

 I also thought that maybe it's better to use BigDecimal for it's better precision, but since we are not doing some mission-critical calculations then I've got away with Double.
-After your comment I've moved to BigDecimal since it's cheep to implemeent and who knows how this app might evolve :)
+After your comment, I've moved to BigDecimal since it's cheap to implement and who knows how this app might evolve :)